mozaik-association/mozaik/docs/Contacts Module.md

 # Contacts Module

-The contact module is one of the most important module of Mozaik.
-It allows to manage all the contacts of the political party.
+The contact allows to manage all the contacts of the political party.
 It will give access to:

 - All the general information about each contact
 - The management of the co-residences